module Sexpm:sig..end

 well-formed.

 Note.
-Repeated invocation eventually always returns Ok None
+Repeated invocation eventually always returns Ok None, even

 in case of error.